Silence-GitHub/SWScrollViewController/README.md

 // Do something to the content scroll view
 ```

-### Get content view controller whose view is on visible rect
+### Get content view controller whose view is in visible rect

 ```
 UIViewController *contentVC = scrollVC.contentViewController;